 Pregnancy tends to be an immunocompromised health status.
 You have another human growing inside you that your body needs not to reject.
 Your body puts your immunity down a little bit.
 Another reason is that pregnancy makes people breath faster due to chemicals in the blood and anatomic changes as the baby grows.

 The benefits of vaccination can protect both adult and baby.
-A study on influenza vaccine effectiveness found that flu vaccination reduced hospitalization during pregnancy by up to 40%.
+A study published in Clinical Infectious Diseases found that flu vaccination reduced hospitalization during pregnancy by up to 40%.
 Antibodies developed from a flu shot during pregnancy pass through the placenta (and through breast milk if breastfed).
 Those antibodies protect the baby from the flu after birth.